andreihh/chronolens/README.md

 ### Anti-pattern detection

 - an analyzer that detects decapsulations of fields
-- an analyzer that detects hotspots of a system
+- an analyzer that detects churners of a system
 - an analyzer that detects instances of the *Divergent Change* code smell

 ## Using ChronoLens